-Regular exercise is an important part of a healthy lifestyle.
-It is just as important during pregnancy as outside of pregnancy.
-Exercising at least 2-3 times per week is proven to improve both your physical and mental health.
+Regular exercise is an essential part of a healthy lifestyle and it’s just as important during pregnancy.
+Exercising at least 2-3 times a week is proven to improve your physical and mental health.
 Women who have exercised regularly prior to pregnancy can continue most activities.
-If you have not exercised regularly, pregnancy is a good reason to start.
+If you haven’t exercised regularly, pregnancy is a good reason to start.

-- Helps maintain a healthy body weight, reducing the risk of developing gestational diabetes
+- Helps maintain a healthy body weight, reducing the risk of gestational diabetes

 - Helps improve your fitness and exercise tolerance – good for both labour and running after a newborn!